cuihantao/pyzmqnotes/source/pyzmq/multisocket/zmqpoller.rst

     :lines: 1-20
     :emphasize-lines: 9,13-18

-Publisher that publishes for topics "8","9","10" in random order.
+Publisher that publishes for topics "8", and "9" in random order.

 .. literalinclude:: code/zmqpolling.py
     :lines: 21-36